oraclize/docs/source/includes/_ethereum.md

             mstore(add(sessionKeyHash, 0x20), sessionKeyHash_bytes32)
         }
         bytes[3] memory args = [unonce, nbytes, sessionKeyHash];
-        bytes32 queryId = oraclize_query(_delay, "random", args, _customGasLimit);
+        bytes32 queryId = provable_query(_delay, "random", args, _customGasLimit);
-        oraclize_randomDS_setCommitment(queryId, sha3(bytes8(_delay), args[1], sha256(args[0]), args[2]));
+        provable_randomDS_setCommitment(queryId, sha3(bytes8(_delay), args[1], sha256(args[0]), args[2]));
         return queryId;
     }

 ```

-The `oraclize_newRandomDSQuery` can be used for different kind of interactions, but the security can be incresed further by additing additional commitment data to the request.
-For example, for two party interactions, the `oraclize_newRandomDSQuery` can be modified as showon the side to include the sender address and the value send along as commitment data.
+The `provable_newRandomDSQuery` can be used for different kind of interactions, but the security can be incresed further by additing additional commitment data to the request.
+For example, for two party interactions, the `provable_newRandomDSQuery` can be modified as showon the side to include the sender address and the value send along as commitment data.
 This more strongly commitment the request for random bytes to current party, which are assumed to have a stake in the contract, making it impossible for miners to replay transactions on potential forks or reorg of the current chain.

 #### Multi-Party Interactions
 In the case of multi-party interactions, such as voting schemes or lotteries, the commitment data can should include all participants addresses, to ensure that the transaction cannot be replayed by a miner on a fork or a reorged chain where a participant didn't put a stake.